blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

 In photography and film, when light amount exceeds the maximum *luminance* (brightness) supported by the media, it generally bleeds outwards to darker regions of the image.
-This is simulated in Godot with the **Glow** effect.
+This is simulated in Blazium with the **Glow** effect.

 .. image:: img/environment_glow1.webp